subconsciousnetwork/subtext/rfcs/2021-10-07-slashlinks.md

 Other motivations that inspired this rethink:

 - Block links are unfamiliar, and not necessarily the easiest to visually scan.
-- Wikilinks are visually noisy, abliet common.
+- Wikilinks are visually noisy, albeit common.

 Is there no simpler way forward?